warp-ds/warp-portal-poc/docs/get-started/designers/warp-in-figma/index.md

-# Overview
-TODO: Lorizzle ipsum dolor mammasay mammasa mamma oo sa amizzle, consectetuer adipiscing elit.
-Nullizzle fizzle velizzle, shiz volutpat, suscipit go to hizzle, gravida vizzle, bling bling.

-## WARP in Figma
+# WARP in Figma
 Description of all files in the WARP Figma space.

-### The "WARP Design System" Figma space
+## The "WARP Design System" Figma space
 Contains all libraries and documentation for you to get started with designing for Schibsted Marketplaces.

 ::: image-block